mattermost/docs/source/overview/architecture.rst

 It is configured using `config/config.json <https://docs.mattermost.com/administration/config-settings.html>`_ and provides the following:

-- **Authentication client**, which authenticates users to Mattermost.
-Enterprise Edition supports advanced authentication services such as AD/LDAP and SAML 2.0.
+- **Authentication client**, which provides the functionality for users to log into Mattermost via email and password in Team Edition.
+Enterprise E10 adds the ability for users to authenticate using Active Directory or LDAP and Enterprise E20 add the ability authenticate using SAML SSO providers like ADFS, OneLogin, and Okta.
-- **Authentication provider**, which authenticates users via the OAuth 2.0 provider such as GitLab.
+- **Authentication provider**, which enables the Mattermost server to authenticate to other services like GitLab and Zapier using OAuth 2.0.
-- **Notification service** for email and mobile push.
+- **Notification service**, which sends notifications via SMTP or a Push Notification Service for mobile applications.
-- **Data management service** to connect to database and filestore.
+- **Data management service**, which connects to and manages the reading and writing of data to and from supported databases and file storage solutions (local, network-attached storage, Amazon S3, etc).

-The binary talks to a database, typically MySQL or PostgreSQL, and a filestore which can be a local file storage, NAS (network-attached storage) or an Amazon S3 bucket.
+The binary talks to a database, typically MySQL or PostgreSQL, and a filestore.

 .. image:: ../images/architecture_basics.png